Kleefstra syndrome: Diagnosis

 Tests are conducted either at birth or later in early childhood using techniques such as fluorescence in situ hybridization (FISH), multiplex ligation-dependent probe amplification (MLPA), array comparative genomic hybridization (aCGH), and EHMT1 gene sequencing.

 FISH is a screening method that uses fluorescently labeled probes or comparative genomic hybridization to find any chromosome irregularities in a genome.
-It is commonly used for gene mapping, detecting aneuploidy, locating tumours etc. The florescent probes hybridize to specific DNA sequences.
+It is commonly used for gene mapping, detecting aneuploidy, locating tumours etc. The fluorescent probes hybridize to specific DNA sequences.

 MLPA is a test that finds and records DNA copy change numbers through the use of polymerase chain reaction (PCR).
 This technique can identify chromosomal abnormalities as well as tumor-related copy number variations, such as those found in glial cells of the brain.

 Array-based comparative genomic hybridization (aCGH) detects chromosomal deletions and duplications by labelling patient and reference DNA samples with fluorescent dyes and hybridizing them onto microarray slides containing genomic sequences.
 The DNA fragments analyzed typically range from 25 to 80 base pairs in length.

 Finally, EHMT1 gene sequencing involves isolating the DNA strand of the EHMT1 gene and synthesizing complementary strands using DNA polymerase.
 This process enables scientists to determine the precise nucleotide sequence of the gene, facilitating accurate diagnosis.

 Treatment

-Individual manifestations are managed by a multidisciplinary team, including speech therapists, physioterapists, occupational therapists and other healthcare professionals.
+Individual manifestations are managed by a multidisciplinary team, including speech therapists, physiotherapists, occupational therapists and other healthcare professionals.
 In particular, it is essential that the individual is monitored by a neurologist to ensure that treatment plans are appropriately adapted over time.